Owlet7/wadfusion/README.md

 If you're on macOS or GNU/Linux, run the `wadfusion.sh` shell script — Python 2 and 3 are both supported now.

 WadFusion will create a new file called `doom_complete.pk3`, with all the game content in it.
-GZDoom 2.4 and later will recognize the `doom_complete.pk3` file as a valid IPK3 without any name change needed.
+GZDoom will recognize the `doom_complete.pk3` file as a valid IPK3 without any name change needed.

 In rare cases, you may need to uncheck the `source_wads` folder's read-only status.